 While all art has the implicit intent to communicate with other people, I am interested in making something that people can interact with more directly.
 My artwork continues to evolve from explored observation and finding quiet within daily life that targets the form and line involving singular ideas to installation work that is collaborative and ever evolving.

-I'm inspired and influenced by Keith Haring's graffiti work that was made on the walls of subway stations in the 1980s and how it brought the art to the people.
+I'm inspired and influenced by Keith Haring's graffiti work on the walls of subway stations in the 1980s.
 It was no longer something that had to be visited in a gallery.
 It told a sequential story as a passenger rode the subway from home to work.
 The same is true of Jeanne Claude and Christo with installation work starting in the 1960s.
-Their work was installed in a specific location and up for a period of time.
-The people who lived in that location were asked to be a part of the process of installing it not in a building but in nature.
+Their work was installed in a specific location and for a period of time.
+The people who lived in that location were asked to be a part of the process of installing it, not in a building but in nature.
 In addition, the conceptual work of Felix Gonzalez-Torres from the 1990s allows viewers to not only touch some of his work in a museum but also put it in their backpack and take it home.
-I am interested in making work that gives viewers the opportunity to connect to and participate in the work.
+I am interested in making work that gives viewers the opportunity to participate in the work.